A paper factory is basically divided into three plant sections:

 The production process starts with stock preparation.
 The raw materials delivered in the form of dry bales, waste paper and/or cellulose, are dissolved with a lot of water and freed from impurities.
 The waste paper comes mainly from households and department stores.
 The recycling of such waste paper requires a very high cleaning effort: the paper pulp must be fed through a large number of aggregates with perforated and slotted sieves in order to achieve a complete separation of the disturbing impurities.

 At the end of stock preparation, additives such as starch, dyes or fillers are added to achieve the required paper properties.

 The paper machine takes over the prepared pulp suspension and uses it to produce an endless paper web.
 Under the term "paper machine" one can imagine a continuous plant more than 100 m long, which is divided into the following three main sections:

 - Dryer section

-At the end of the paper machine, the paper web is reeled onto a steel roll (drum).
+At the end of the paper machine, the finished paper web is wound onto steel rolls (reels).

-Before delivery, the paper must be cut to the desired length and width in the slitting machine and reeled onto smaller rolls.
-Finally, the finished rolls are packaged and labelled up for specific customers.
+Before delivery to the customer, the paper must be cut to the desired length and width.
+In the winder, the machine rolls are divided into smaller rolls.
+The finished rolls are then packed to customer specifications and marked with labels.